 World leader in CML research, Professor Timothy Hughes has seen CML transform from “a universally fatal disease” in the 1980s, to a chronic disease requiring lifelong therapy in the 2000s, and now, to a disease where treatment-free remission is possible for many.
 He is Precision Medicine Theme Leader at the South Australian Health and Medical Research Institute (SAHMRI), a consultant haematologist at Royal Adelaide Hospital, and Chair of the International Chronic Myeloid Leukemia Foundation (iCMLf), along with other leading roles in the field of CML.

-In our last CML News, we featured an interview with Professor Hughes.
-This is the second instalment in a two-part series.
+Here is the second instalment in a two-part series.
 (Read Part 1 here.)

 Q. If you were diagnosed with CML today, what would you do and what treatment would you choose?